wangyuhsin/data-translation-pipeline/README.md

 $ pip install untangle
 ```

-## Contributing

-If you would like to contribute to this repository, feel free to open a pull request.
-You can contribute by adding new conversion scripts, improving existing ones, or enhancing the utility functions in the `mycsv` module.

 ## License

 This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
 See the [LICENSE](https://chat.openai.com/LICENSE)  file for more details.